Galaxies99/VST-Tutorial/README.md

     - `make depend`
     - `make all`
     - `make _CoqProject`
-  - Open `Tutorial.v` or `Exercise.v`, then you can successfully compile them in Coq.
+  - Open `Tutorial.v` or `Exercises.v`, then you can successfully compile them in Coq.

 Last Updated on Feb.
 23th, 2020.